 Ever since I took the time to educate myself about my own food intake and diet, I have never felt better about myself internally and externally.
 I have changed the way I look at diet, food in general, vegetables, fruits, meats and grains.
 My energy level has increased dramatically and I feel great.
 My dogs are feeling the same – healthy and energetic – because they are not on a kibble diet but on a homemade, fresh, balanced food diet.
 Yes, it’s more time consuming than opening a bag of kibble, but my dogs are worth that extra time it takes to keep them healthy.

 Your dog should be considered an important family member and there are many healthy, balanced diets available for him.
-I have chosen to feed both my dogs a homemade, cooked and balanced diet.
+I have chosen to feed my dog a homemade, balanced diet.
 My dogs are healthy and their vet visits are reduced to just annual checkups which they pass with flying colours.